Abdul-Qoyyum/backend-graph-query/README.md

 ### Core Design Decisions

 #### 1. Filter Strategy Pattern
-We implemented a **Chainable Strategy Pattern** for graph filtering.
+I implemented a **Chainable Strategy Pattern** for graph filtering.
 This allows developers to compose complex queries (e.g., "Show me vulnerable services reachable from the public web") by simply stacking modular filter classes (`PublicStartFilter`, `SinkEndFilter`, etc.) without modifying the core traversal engine.

 #### 2. Adjacency List Traversal
-While the source data is a flat list of edges, we convert this into an **Adjacency List** at runtime.
+While the source data is a flat list of edges, I convert this into an **Adjacency List** at runtime.
 This allows for $O(1)$ lookup of direct neighbors, significantly improving the performance of the Depth-First Search (DFS) used for route finding.

 #### 3. In-Memory Processing
-To maximize speed and minimize infrastructure complexity, we use an in-memory storage approach.
+To maximize speed and minimize infrastructure complexity, I use an in-memory storage approach.
 The graph is loaded from a JSON file into a service singleton, ensuring that all graph operations are handled at CPU/RAM speeds rather than waiting for disk or network I/O.

 #### 4. TypeScript & Strict Compliance
-We utilized TypeScript's strict mode to ensure data integrity during graph transformations.
+I utilized TypeScript's strict mode to ensure data integrity during graph transformations.
 This prevents common "null-pointer" errors when navigating nodes that might not exist in the current filtered view.

 ## 📡 API Endpoints Summary